TinManTex/InfiniteHeaven/tpp/mod-gamedir/docs/Infinite Heaven Readme.txt

 YouTube playlist of demonstrations for many features [url=https://www.youtube.com/playlist?list=PLSKlVTXYh6F_fmq0u9UmN2XTnfdfcHKJF]https://www.youtube.com/playlist?list=PLSKlVTXYh6F_fmq0u9UmN2XTnfdfcHKJF[/url]

+NOTE: Remember to exit to ACC before upgrading Infinite Heaven, upgrading will cause issues continuning a save that's mid mission is likely to cause issues.

+r157
+Feature: IH events, basically sets of IH features randomly or manually triggered on Free roam or MB start.
+Free roam events (can stack):
+Crashland: Starts you on foot in at a random start point and randomly selects OSP options - cleared primary, secondary, back weapons, items, support items.

+Lost-coms: Disables most mother base support menus and disable all heli landing zones except from main bases/towns.

+Hunted: Sets the enemy to combat alert every 15-45 seconds (this also sets the player spotted position right on you), and also disables heli landing zones in a 2k radius from your start position, so you'll have to travel if you want to 'get out'.

+MB events (only one active):
+DD Training wargame
+Soviet attack
+Rogue Coyote attack
+XOF attack
+DD Infection outbreak
+Zombie Obliteration (non DD)

+Fixed: changed start on foot mission start timers workaround, previous workaround resulted in pause menu issues such as options item not appearing and double abort items (both abort mission and abort to acc) - thanks CantStoptheBipBop for the report

+Fixed: Cutscene DDogGoWithMe infinite load screen after scene finish when triggered via MB cutscene play mode - thanks PIESOFTHENORTH for the report.

+Fixed: Walker gear types were off by one.

+Fixed: Removed the purposeless menu back command in the root of in-mission menu - thanks Digitaltomato for the report

+Refactor: Disable Central Lzs changed to Disable Lzs - Off, Assault, Regular

+Menu: Patchup menu renamed Debug/system menu

+Refactor: Options that cover multiple modes (Free roam, mission, mb), have had some internal restructuring, so you will have to set them again after upgrading to r157: Random CP subtype, Start on foot, prep mode, .. use DD equipment.

+Option: Debug IH mode - Switches on some error messages and enables the announce log during loading.
+Hopefully this will give more information if your'e having issues with something.

 New for r155
 Wildcard soldiers now equipped with highest grade DD weapons.